 Anita Bhattacharyya, PhD

-Bhattacharyya, a Senior Scientist at the Waisman Center, oversees and coordinates iPSC projects, from patient consenting through iPSC generation and characterization.
-She maintains the Waisman Center iPSC service human subjects IRB protocol.
-Her research is focused on identifying neural development defects in Down syndrome, funded by NICHD, and Fragile X syndrome using disorder-specific human iPSCs.
+Bhattacharyya, an assistant professor of cell and regenerative biology.
+She oversees and coordinates the hPSC core, from patient consenting through hPSC generation and characterization.
+She maintains the Waisman Center hPSC service human subjects IRB protocol.
+Her research is focused on identifying neural development defects in Down syndrome, funded by NICHD, and Fragile X syndrome using disorder-specific human hPSCs.

 Xinyu Zhao, PhD